 The only weakness on that championship frame seemed to be hearing, as a friend of Lew's did a lot of “translating” by repeating what you said into his right ear.
 Over a couple of minutes, I got across how important the Braves were to my 10 year-old dad and thanked him for making the trip north from sunnier Florida.
 Along with Eddie Mathews (by mail), former Milwaukee players make up the only two times I've paid for an autograph.

 How about the cards themselves?
-As you can guess from the example picture, they came with packs of cookies and profiled the local team.
+As you can guess from the set title, they came with packs of cookies and profiled the local Milwaukee team.
 Manager Charlie Grimm led off the set and 24 players followed, including the HOFers Spahn and Mathews.
-See the full gallery for some interesting team photos and myriad neckwear!
+See the full TCDB gallery for its portraits and these glossy collars on Braves undershirts!